 The trainer can demonstrate a poor attempt at tackling an employee based problem as well as the preferred method of attacking a workplace situation.

-The training for employees might also include customer etiquette over the phone.
+employees might also include customer etiquette over the phone.
 Hearing how some calls actually take place might give valuable feedback to the employees and create a mental picture of what not to do and what they should do.

 Using employee training videos is also beneficial because it uses problematic situations and shows the employee how to solve them.
 The trainer in this situation is invaluable because many employees will have questions regarding the interaction.